equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 Think about it:

+* we store all our assets on Dropbox or Google Drive
 * yes we run the tests on our laptops but we also run them on a CI tools like [CodeShip](http://codeship.com/), [TravisCI](https://travis-ci.com/), [Circle cI](https://circleci.com/)